Maria Takolander: Biography

-Maria Takolander is a Finnish-Australian writer of poetry, fiction, and creative non-fiction.
-She graduated from Deakin University in Australia in 2003 with a PhD in Literary Studies.
-Since then she has published numerous works of literary criticism nationally and internationally, and is a regular reviewer for The Saturday Paper and Australian Book Review.
-She has published six books: a collection of short stories, The Double (Text, 2013); a book of literary criticism, Catching Butterflies: Bringing Magical Realism to Ground (Peter Lang, 2007); and four collections of poems, Trigger Warning (UQP, 2021), The End of the World (Giramondo, 2014), Ghostly Subjects (Salt, 2009) and Narcissism (Whitmore Press, 2005).
+Maria Takolander is a Finnish-Australian writer of poetry, fiction, and non-fiction.
+She has published seven books: a novel, The End of Romance (Text 2026); a collection of short stories, The Double (Text, 2013); a book of literary criticism, Catching Butterflies: Bringing Magical Realism to Ground (Peter Lang, 2007); and four collections of poems, Trigger Warning (UQP, 2021), The End of the World (Giramondo, 2014), Ghostly Subjects (Salt, 2009) and Narcissism (Whitmore Press, 2005).
 She is also co-editor of The Limits of Life Writing (Routledge, 2018).
-A novel, The End of Romance, will be published by Text Publishing in 2026.
+She has a PhD in Literary Studies.

-Takolander won the inaugural 2010 Australian Book Review short story competition.
-A subsequent book of short stories, The Double, was shortlisted for the Melbourne Prize for Literature Best New Writing award.
+Takolander won the inaugural 2010 Australian Book Review Elizabeth Jolley Short Story Prize, was a runner-up in the inaugural Australian Book Review Peter Porter Poetry Prize, and came second in the 2026 Australian Book Review Calibre Essay Prize.
+Her book of short stories, The Double, was shortlisted for the Melbourne Prize for Literature Best New Writing award.
 Her poetry collection Ghostly Subjects was shortlisted for a 2010 Queensland Premier's Literary Award.
 Trigger Warning won the 2022 Victorian Premier's Literary Award and was shortlisted for the 2022 Australian Literary Society Gold Medal.